 From Great Britain to the Galapagos Islands, America to the Arctic, throughout the EU and beyond – no matter where you’re living, if you want to study with OCA, we can help.
 All you need is somewhere for us to post the course and work to, and an internet connection.

 We offer an extensive array of UK distance learning undergraduate degrees, master’s degrees, foundation courses, and short courses in a range of creative arts specialisms.

 Open Access & Flexibility

 To study with OCA you do not need any prior qualifications or experience.
 Our ethos and mission is to provide open access to creative arts education.
-All of our courses are designed with this in mind, so everyone can engage with the content and learn.
+All of our distance learning courses are designed with this in mind, so everyone can engage with the content and learn.

-OCA courses are designed to give you as much flexibility as possible so that study can fit alongside work, family, caring responsibilities, or anything else life has going on.
+OCA online distance learning courses are designed to give you as much flexibility as possible so that study can fit alongside work, family, caring responsibilities, or anything else life has going on.
 What this means in practice is that you can start studying with us almost any day of the year.
 Simply enrol with us on a course, and we’ll give you access and get the course to you so you can get going.

 What you’ll learn from

 When you enrol onto an OCA unit, foundation, or degree, you’ll gain access to the OCA Student Site, with a wealth of information and everything you’ll need to work through the assignments.
 These include the assessment guidelines, criteria, Pinterest boards, unit and assignment briefs and more.